Tag: #strawberries

 Strawberry & Cream Cookies Forever

-I ventured up to Omnivore Cookbooks in San Francisco a while ago to see Stella Parks, author of Bravetart, a fabulous baking book that remakes iconic American treats like Oreos and Mother’s Oatmeal Cookies.
+I ventured to Omnivore Cookbooks in San Francisco a while ago to see Stella Parks, author of the fabulous Bravetart, (a fabulous baking book) that remakes iconic American treats like Oreos and Mother’s Oatmeal Cookies.
 Moderating her talk was local cookbook author and blogger Irvin Lin, who coincidentally, also has a book out, Marbled, Swirled and Layered.
-I couldn’t resist and picked up an autographed copy of his book too.
+I couldn’t resist so I picked up an autographed copy of his book also.
 I am such a cookbook groupie.

 Think of Irvin Lin as a food artist.
 He layers flavors, colors, and textures in his desserts.
-Absolutely gorgeous cakes, cookies and flavors I would never think of putting together.
-We are talking big WOW factor, but this also makes his recipes a little daunting.
+Gorgeous cakes, cookies, and flavors I would never think of putting together.
+We are talking big WOW factor.
+But the flip side is this also makes his recipes a little daunting.
 Every recipe calls for 2 different doughs or batters and multiple steps in the process.
 Luckily, if these cookies are any indication, it is well worth the trouble.
 The book languished on my shelf until Jamie came home, got in one of her baking moods, cracked open the book, and found this recipe for Strawberries and Cream cookies.
-Thank goodness she did, they are DELICIOUS.
+They are DELICIOUS.

 Strawberry and Cream Cookies